Media of Langue: The Interface for Exploring Word Translation Network/Space: Media of Langue

-Media of Langue was designed as a web application based on the explained definition of the Inter-Langue Map/Dictionary.
-The window comprises two synchronized layers: the Inter-Langue Space/Network layer and the Material corpora layer.
-They are placed side by side.
-The Inter-Langue Space/Network layer helps visualize the Inter-Langue Space and the Inter-Langue Network generated by the algorithm.
-The Material Corpora layer displays the bilingual corpora that form the material of the space and network.
-Note that these two layers can be seen as extensions of the concept of “langue” and “parole”~\cite{de1989cours}.
+The UI of \textit{Media of Langue} consists of two parallel layers: the \textit{Word Translation Network} layer, which visualizes the \textit{Word Translation Network}, and the material corpora layer, which displays the bilingual parallel corpus in response to the other layer.
+Note that these two layers can be seen as extensions of the concept of ``langue'' and ``parole''~\cite{de1989cours}.
+The explanations in this section are based on the actual \textit{Media of Langue} we have implemented as a web page.